SBR BA02 is best known as the car Marcos Ambrose used to take back-to-back V8 Supercars titles in 2003 and 2004.

 A couple more tests followed in 2007, all three tests coming aboard the car that SBR was using to run future Bathurst 1000-winner and TEKNO Autosports/Team Sydney chief Jonathon Webb in that year’s Fujitsu Series – the same SBR BA02 chassis raced so successfully by Ambrose.

 “The V8 is totally different to every other car I’ve driven,” van Gisbergen told New Zealand SpeedSport at the time.

 “You definitely can’t throw them round or drive them too fast.
 That’s one of the things that Nathan (Leech), the guy who’s helping out with the data and driving side of it, he had to keep on telling me to do that.
 With every single-seater driver it’s the same.

 “It’s got plenty of horsepower and that’s another thing, getting used to the throttle control.
 After five laps the tyres’ performance just declines.
 It’s good, it’s another thing for me to learn.

 “I’d hate to think what driving one of the things in the rain is like.”

 He’d find out a couple of months later.

 A deal was done for Stone Brothers Racing to supply and run a car for Team Kiwi Racing with van Gisbergen as its pilot, starting with the Oran Park round.

 It’s history now that SVG turned in a mightily impressive rookie performance, setting the fifth-fastest lap of the wet second race on his way to a charging 13th place finish.

-At year’s end SBR signed him to replace the departing Russell Ingall to drive their #9 entry, launching a decorated ‘main game’ career that sees van Gisbergen poised to make his 400th Supercars Championship start in the opening race of the Darwin Triple Crown.
+At year’s end SBR signed him to replace the departing Russell Ingall to drive their #9 entry, launching a decorated career as a Supercars driver.